Puff Pastry Vegetable Tart Recipe

 - Gather and prep all the ingredients.

-- Heat olive oil in a nonstick skillet or saute pan over medium-high heat.
+- Heat the olive oil in a nonstick skillet or saute pan over medium-high heat.

-- Add the asparagus then reduce the heat to medium and cook 1-2 minutes or until it turns bright green.
+- Add the asparagus, reduce the heat to medium, and cook for 1 to 2 minutes or until it turns bright green.

-- Add the scallion and cook briefly just to soften it.
+- Add the scallion and cook it briefly to soften it.

 - Set that aside to cool while prepping the puff pastry crust.